 This course will give the new beekeeper a good working knowledge of both the theory and practical aspects of beekeeping.
-The theory part of the course will be held over six evening sessions starting 19 February 2018.
-The cost for the course is £75 (£63 for existing MBBKA members)
+The theory part of the course will be held over six evening sessions usually starting at the end of February.

-From May onwards there will be regular practical sessions at our Teaching Apiary near Aylesbury.
+From Mid April onwards (weather dependent) there will be regular practical sessions at our Teaching Apiary near Aylesbury.
 These provide experience handling bees under the guidance of an experienced beekeeper.

 There is no obligation to take up beekeeping at the end of the course but if you decide you want to, the Association can advise on the best equipment to purchase and how to obtain your first colony of bees.